How do you Easter?

 Put a pot with water about 4 inches on medium heat, bring to boil.
 Then put white chocolate chips in a metal bowl that sit tightly on the pot, no steam can escape.
 Melt chocolate, stirring regularly with spatula from middle into outer of chocolate for about 1-2 minutes.

 White chocolate prone to overheating, it’s good idea to stop heating before all chocolate chips are melted.
 Bring out bowl and place on top a towel, add thickened cream and butter stirring until melted and well mixed.
-Let it cool and spoon onto 4 oval, 2 heart shapes and 1 jelly grapes moulds.
+Let it cool and spoon onto oval shapes moulds.
 Put in freezer to harden overnight.

 The next day bake cake

-Preheat 180 degrees C. Greased a 9″ round cake pan with 3″ deep with butter and line the bottom with baking paper brushed with some more butter.
+Greased a 9″ round cake pan with 3″ deep with butter and line the bottom with baking paper brushed with some more oil.
 Melt butter in a saucepan over medium heat.
-Then add Aperol and Guinness; bring to a simmer.
-Remove from heat and whisk in the cocoa and chocolate.
-Set aside to cool for about 12 minutes.
+Then add Aperol and bring to a simmer.
+Remove from heat and whisk in the cocoa.
+Set aside to cool for at least 12 minutes.

 Make the green shredded coconut nest

 Put shredded coconut into a bowl and add a tiny drop of green colouring and mix well with a spoon.
 Set aside in fridge.
-When cake is completely cool, Decorate with 4 ovals chocolate and 3 strawberries next to ovals chocolate on top of cake, green shredded coconut in the middle of the cake.
-Place jelly mould chocolate in the middle of green shredded coconut and 2 heart shapes chocolate outside below the green shredded coconut.
-Serve the cake with extra strawberries and chocolates.
+When cake is completely cool, transfer to cake container base.
+Decorate with Bunny chocolate near on top of cake, strawberries, ovals tempered white chocolate, green shredded coconut in the middle of the cake.
+Place three Easter eggs in the middle of green and another 3 Easter eggs outside below the green shredded coconut.

-Extra chocolate keep in freezer or make a different a mould or you can serve it.
+Extra chocolate keeps in freezer or make a different shape mould or you can serve it on its own.
 If you have extra green shredded coconut keep in air tight container in fridge and use it for another cake decoration.